AgentD/imagetool/README.md

 On the other hand, the description provides a way to pack files into the filesystems (e.g. data from a tarball, a directory or a manual listing).

+Right now, this is a project is in a not really useful, experimental stage, but advanced far enough that I dare to publish it as "work in progress".

+Even the name itself is still work in progress.

 ## Motivation

 Let's say, you are playing around with an embedded board that boots of